Willseed/Common_Method/README.md

 # Common_Method
 Often use python function myself.<br>
-img.py is insert to database pretreatment
+Img.py is pre-processing of the database